selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 ![Image of a embedding of words](/assets/transformers_laid_out/random.png)

 To these embeddings [positional information](#understanding-positional-encoding) is added.

 ![Image of a transformer](/assets/transformers_laid_out/15.png)

-The reason we need to do this is because Transformers take all the information in parallel i.e. at once, so they lose the positional information which [RNN]({https://en.wikipedia.org/wiki/Recurrent_neural_network}) or [LSTM]({https://colah.github.io/posts/2015-08-Understanding-LSTMs/}) capture.

-And positional information is important because "I like Pizza" =/= "Pizza like I" (It just gets weirder with longer sentences)

 After that these embeddings are passed to the [encoder](#understanding-the-encoder-and-decoder-block) block which essentially does two things